MIRIAM’S PLACE

 the world of a play

 Get an insider’s perspective on what goes into creating a play from the first read of a script, through design discussions, into the rehearsal rooms, and finally to full production.
-Shotgun Players’ artistic director Patrick Dooley and other collaborating artists will lead this exploration through the experience of producing Edward Albee’s classic The Goat, or Who is Sylvia?
+Shotgun Players’ artistic director Patrick Dooley and other collaborating artists will lead this exploration through the experience of producing Bess Wohl’s Continuity.
 This seminar involves six gatherings on Mondays from 10:30am – 12pm, and four other events, including a read-through with the cast, a rehearsal in our studios, a technical rehearsal, and a preview performance at the theater.

 **Limit 20 participants per seminar